anbrjohn/Misc/ShallowBach/README.md

 Maybe training this model longer will give better results, but I think there are other things I should tackle first:
 - More data.
 Don't limit myself to just songs with 4 tracks.
 - More/different pre-processing.
 Is this the best way to organize the data to train the network?
 I don't mean anything computationally expensive, just something I need to think out a bit more and put into code.
 - Instead of returning a float for the pitch, I think it might be better to encode the notes as a one-hot vector.
-Then instead of just taking the argmax, I could sample from the probability ditribution for more variety.
-However, that adds a lot nodes.
+Then instead of just taking the output, equivalent to the argmax, I could sample from the probability ditribution for more variety.
+However, that adds a lot of nodes.
 Perhaps I could encode delta pitch for different timesteps...
 - Conversely, I am not convinced that I like my current one-hot track encoding system.
 It seems more intuitive to me to feed the pitch and volume (0 or 1) for each voice into the system simulateously.
 - To do so, I would need to rework how I model duration.
 If only one track is playing at a certain timestamp, I would feed null values for the other ones.
 I'm unsure whether this would help or hurt performance.